-School bottle green round neck/v-neck sweatshirt
+School bottle green round neck/V-neck sweatshirt or sweatshirt fabric cardigan

-School tie (juniors only, optional)
+School tie (optional)

-Please ensure that your child wears sensible black shoes to school, NOT TRAINERS or BOOTS.
+Children must wear sensible black shoes to school, NOT TRAINERS or BOOTS.

 At BGPS we are very lucky to have so many clubs during lunchtimes, before and after school run voluntarily.
 The timetables will be issued shortly for these.
 Please remember if your child signs up to a club they must tell the adult in charge if they cannot attend for an important reason.